Willie Hector: Coaching career

 Hector was the head football coach at Tamalpais High School from the 1965 season through 1968.

 Personal life

 Willie's sons Zuri and Byron both played football as well.
 Zuri played as a defensive back for the USC Trojans.
 Byron played football for the Cal Golden Bears.
-Willie's grandson Ayden Hector is a four star prospect in the class of 2020 at Eastside Catholic School in Sammamish, Washington.
+Willie's grandson Ayden Hector was a four star prospect in the class of 2020 at Eastside Catholic School in Sammamish, Washington.
 He was named as a defensive back to the Class 3A all-state high school football team in his junior year, after the Eastside Crusaders won the WIAA 3A State Championship.